TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 }
 ```

-And pass it from the `Tic-Tac-Toe component`:
+And pass it from the `Tic-Tac-Toe` component:

 ```javascript
 <Game username={username} game={game} onMove={move} onLeave={leave} />